-The Pilot Case Study Courses have been successfully completed in Armenia and Georgia in the summer 2018!
+The Pilot Case Study Courses have been successfully completed in Armenia and Georgia in the summer 2018 and 2019 !
 Read more information and see pictures below:

 Case Study in Meghradsor community, Armenia, 20-30 June, 2018